Children of Paradise: Production

-Production was delayed again after the Allies landed in Normandy, perhaps intentionally stalled so that it would only be completed after the French liberation.
+Production was delayed again after the Allies landed in Normandy, perhaps intentionally stalled so that it would only be completed after the liberation of France.
 When Paris was liberated in August 1944, the actor Robert Le Vigan, cast in the role of informer-thief Jéricho, was sentenced to death by the Resistance for collaborating with the Nazis, and had to flee, along with author Céline, to Sigmaringen.
 He was replaced at a moment's notice by Pierre Renoir, older brother of French filmmaker Jean Renoir and son of the famous painter, and most of the scenes had to be redone.
 Le Vigan was tried and convicted as a Nazi collaborator in 1946.
 One scene featuring Le Vigan survives in the middle of the second part, when Jericho snitches to Nathalie.
 Carné and Prévert had hidden some of the key reels of film from the occupying forces, hoping that the liberation of Paris would have occurred when the film was ready for release.